Ruochen1105/IDLS_Fall2024/README.md

 1. Load, finetune, run and evaluate the model: python Fine\ Tuning.py.
 Customize model parameters: Modify parameters like epochs, learning_rate, and warmup_steps in the fine_tune method.
 2. The default dataset used is cnamuangtoun/resume-job-description-fit.
 You can replace this with another dataset by modifying the load_dataset method.

-For prompt engineering and using fine-tuning with prompt engineering, follow the guidelines mentioned in the respective jupyter notebooks
+For prompt engineering and using fine-tuning with prompt engineering, follow the guidelines mentioned in the respective jupyter notebooks.

+Dataset_Analysis.ipynb contains code to analyze and extract statistics from the dataset.

 ## Results and Analysis
 #### Reproducibility